M42/reflection-proofs/doc/README.md

 --------------------

 The included Makefile has a few targets.
-Most likely you will want to compile the article for yourself -- this is also the default target.
-This will run LHS2TeX on the Literate Agda file, then use `rubber` to compile the paper.
+Most likely you will want to compile the article for yourself – this is  the default target.
+It will run LHS2TeX on the Literate Agda file, then use `rubber` to compile the paper.

-If you'd like to extract the code and play around with it, without having the added distraction of all the LaTeX code around it, you will probably want to use `make extract`.
+If you'd like to extract the code and play around with it, without having the added distraction of all the LaTeX  around it, you will probably want to use `make extract`.
 This target will place a file called `ReflectionProofs.agda` in the `extracted` subdirectory.
-If you would like to type check the generated file, without opening the Emacs Agda interface, just run `make check` -- this allows you to do development the primitive way.
+If you would like to type check the generated file, without opening the Emacs Agda interface, just run `make check` – this allows you to do development the primitive way.